Haakon VII: Government in exile

 Initially, King Haakon and Crown Prince Olav were guests at Buckingham Palace, but at the start of the London Blitz in September 1940, they moved to Bowdown House in Berkshire.
 The construction of the adjacent RAF Greenham Common airfield in March 1942 prompted another move to Foliejon Park in Winkfield, near Windsor, in Berkshire, where they remained until the liberation of Norway.

+Haakon also spent time at Carbisdale Castle in Sutherland, Scotland, made available for his use by Theodore Salvesen, a ship-owner of Norwegian extraction.

 The King's official residence was the Norwegian Legation at 10 Palace Green, Kensington, which became the seat of the Norwegian government in exile.
 Here Haakon attended weekly Cabinet meetings and worked on the speeches which were regularly broadcast by radio to Norway by the BBC World Service.
 These broadcasts helped to cement Haakon's position as an important national symbol to the Norwegian resistance.
-Many broadcasts were made from Saint Olav's Norwegian Church in Rotherhithe, where the Royal Family were regular worshippers.
+Many broadcasts were made from Saint Olav's Norwegian Church in Rotherhithe, where the royal family were regular worshippers.

 Meanwhile, Hitler had appointed Josef Terboven as Reichskommissar for Norway.
 On Hitler's orders, Terboven attempted to coerce the Storting to depose the King; the Storting declined, citing constitutional principles.
 A subsequent ultimatum was made by the Germans, threatening to intern all Norwegians of military age in German concentration camps.
 With this threat looming, the Storting's representatives in Oslo wrote to their monarch on 27 June, asking him to abdicate.
 The King declined, politely replying that the Storting was acting under duress.
 The King gave his answer on 3 July, and proclaimed it on BBC radio on 8 July.

-After one further German attempt in September to force the Storting to depose Haakon failed, Terboven finally decreed that the Royal Family had "forfeited their right to return" and dissolved the democratic political parties.
+After one further German attempt in September to force the Storting to depose Haakon failed, Terboven finally decreed that the royal family had "forfeited their right to return" and dissolved the democratic political parties.

 During Norway's five years under German control, many Norwegians surreptitiously wore clothing or jewellery made from coins bearing Haakon's "H7" monogram as symbols of resistance to the German occupation and of solidarity with their exiled King and Government, just as many people in Denmark wore his brother's monogram on a pin.
 The King's monogram was also painted and otherwise reproduced on various surfaces as a show of resistance to the occupation.

-After the end of the war, Haakon and the Norwegian royal family returned to Norway aboard the cruiser HMS Norfolk, arriving with the First Cruiser Squadron to cheering crowds in Oslo on 7 June 1945, exactly five years after they had been evacuated from Tromsø.
-Crown Prince Olav had returned a few weeks earlier, on 13 May 1945.
+Nazi Germany controlled Norway until the capitulation of German forces in Europe on 8 May 1945.
+After the end of the war, Crown Prince Olav and five government ministers returned to a liberated Norway on 13 May 1945.
+Haakon and the rest of the Norwegian royal family returned to Norway aboard the cruiser HMS Norfolk, arriving with the First Cruiser Squadron to cheering crowds in Oslo on 7 June 1945, exactly five years after they had been evacuated from Tromsø.